edtankian97/microbiota_sialylation/README.md

 # 4. Downstream analysis

 ## 4.1 Datasets for plots
+This topic and subtopics forwards are about how to get data that will be important to create the plots.
 ### 4.1.1 Get information of complete genomes
 ```
 #Retrieve info of complete genomes of geo_loc, isolation_source and other info